Policies & Procedures

 If at any time a student would like to request a room or roommate change, the student can do so by filling out a 'Room-Roommate Reassignment Request' form.
 These forms can be picked up at the front desk within the residence halls or from a residence director or resident adviser.
 Students must complete this form and return it to the residence director.
 It is at the discretion of the residence director to determine if there is space available to make a move within the residence hall and generally will try to mediate a roommate situation prior to granting a room change.
 If it is determined that a room or roommate change is necessary, the residence director has the ability to grant a room change or they will refer the student to the main housing office to grant room changes that may require students to move into a different residence hall than the one that they are currently residing in.

 - Residents in any traditional residence hall may apply for a private room at any time; however, a request will be honored each semester only after all applicants have been assigned on a double-occupancy basis.
-The rate for a private room is an additional 50% of the double-room rate per semester.
+The rate for a private room is 1 and 1/2 times of the double-room rate per semester.
 The additional payment is due upon assignment to the private room by the Department of Housing and Residence Life and will be prorated after the third week of the semester, dependent upon the date on which the student became the only resident in the room.

 - Residents having private rooms during fall semester automatically retain the private room, at the appropriate rate, for the spring semester.
 The possibility always exists that a residence hall having ample space for private rooms in the fall may not have enough space in the spring due to new assignments.
 The Department of Housing and Residence Life reserves the right to assign two residents to a room that was previously private, if adequate space is not available elsewhere, and charge both residents the double-room rate.